Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: Methodology

 \subsection{Multi-task Joint Training}

 The objective of this stage is to achieve synergistic enhancement of reasoning and classification capabilities.
 To this end, we employ a joint training strategy over both CoT reasoning and binary classification tasks.
 During model initialization, we retain the vision encoder from Visual Enhancement Pre-training to preserve its fine-grained facial representations, while restoring all other modules to their original pretrained weights.
-We then insert lightweight LoRA~\cite{hu2022lora} adapters into the LLM for targeted fine-tuning.
+We then apply LoRA~\citep{hu2022lora} modules to the LLM for targeted fine-tuning.
 Training proceeds on a combined dataset of CoT-annotated samples and binary labels, guiding the network to balance cross-modal reasoning with accurate spoofing detection.
 After this stage, the model not only reliably distinguishes real from spoofing faces but also produces coherent CoT explanations for its decisions.